 Jennifer Maruri lives in Provo, Utah, and is a wife and mother of 3 young children.
 She works full time as an RN, and is an active member of her church.
 She considers herself an aficionado of news and talk radio, and enjoys fitness and outdoor activities.

-Jessica is completing an advanced Diploma in Religious Studies at the University of Cambridge.
+Jessica is a Master's Student at King's College London, where she studies religion in the contemporary world.
+She recently completed an advanced Diploma in Religious Studies at the University of Cambridge.
 She earned a Bachelors from BYU in Marriage, Family, and Human Development.
-She is married to her best friend and they have 4 daughters.
-She serves as the Relief Society Secretary in her Ward.
-And in her spare time loves to swim.
+She is married to her best friend, and they have 4 daughters.

 John C. Hamer is a historian, map-maker, illustrator, and publisher.
 He has created maps for dozens of books and articles in Latter Day Saint studies, including the LDS Church's Joseph Smith Paper's Project, and Mark Scherer's new history of Community of Christ, the first two volumes of which were published April 2013.
 A former president of the John Whitmer Historical Association, John is co-editor of “Scattering of the Saints: Schism within Mormonism” and co-author of “Community of Christ: An Illustrated History.”
 He is currently writing a book on Restoration scripture entitled, “The River of Revelation: Community of Christ Scripture in Context.”
 John lives in Toronto, Canada, where he's the Outreach Coordinator for the downtown congregation of Community of Christ.